Pamp Network Market Capitalization Reaches $8,565.36 (PAMP)

-Pamp Network (PAMP) traded flat against the dollar during the 1-day period ending at 0:00 AM Eastern on March 19th.
-Over the last seven days, Pamp Network has traded flat against the dollar.
-Pamp Network has a total market capitalization of $8,565.36 and $53.00 worth of Pamp Network was traded on exchanges in the last 24 hours.
-One Pamp Network coin can now be bought for $0.0035 or 0.00000006 BTC on cryptocurrency exchanges.
+Pamp Network (PAMP) traded flat against the dollar during the twenty-four hour period ending at 13:00 PM ET on March 26th.
+One Pamp Network coin can now be bought for approximately $0.0035 or 0.00000006 BTC on popular exchanges.
+Pamp Network has a market cap of $8,565.36 and approximately $53.00 worth of Pamp Network was traded on exchanges in the last day.
+In the last week, Pamp Network has traded flat against the dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.